leo-chartier/moonshot/project_report.md

 Two reasons justify this choice:

 Firstly, we must access the game's content in one way or another.
 This is done by parsing the script files.
-Thankfully, this is already done by the game engine in order to run the game.
+Thankfully, the game engine already does it to run the game.
 For this reason, utilizing the game engine will save us time and ensure no mistake exists in that process.

 Secondly, this choice focuses the tool on a single game engine.
 This choice alone reduces the scope of the project greatly.
 The main reason this is important is that games created with generic game engines such as Unity or Godot do not have a specific format.
 It is up to the developer to create their own tools.
 It would be impossible for me to create something that matches each without requiring the developer to do additional work.

 While those two languages work fine, both being interpreted languages makes them quite slow.
-This can be an issue when running heavy algorithms as this tool on long and winding games.
+This can be an issue when running heavy algorithms such as this tool with long and winding games.
 Once the tool is fully written, another more powerful programming language could be used to improve performance.

 Adding a new programming language would require making an external program.
 An interface would then be necessary between the extraction step done on the game engine and the more demanding algorithms in the new language.
 For debugging purposes, a serializer has already been implemented for the `Graph` class and could be used in this process.